Margaret Read MacDonald

 Margaret Read MacDonald (born January 21, 1940) is an American storyteller, folklorist, and award-winning children's book author.
 She has published more than 65 books, of stories and about storytelling, which have been translated into many languages.
-She has performed internationally as a storyteller, and is considered a "master storyteller" and has been dubbed a "grand dame of storytelling".
+She has performed internationally as a storyteller, is considered a "master storyteller", and has been dubbed a "grand dame of storytelling".
 She focuses on creating "tellable" folktale renditions, which enable readers to share folktales with children easily.
-MacDonald has been a member of the board of the National Storytelling Network and president of the Children's Folklore Section of the American Folklore Society.
+MacDonald has been president of the National Storytelling Association and the Children's Folklore Section of the American Folklore Society.

 Early life

 Margaret Read MacDonald was born in Seymour, Indiana, growing up in a rural Southern Indiana community near the Muscatatuck River.
-She was a daughter of Murray Read and Mildred Amick Read.
+She was the daughter of Murray Read and Mildred Amick Read.
 Her family was active in the North Vernon Methodist Church, and her mother would recite to the Women's Society of Christian Service and the Eastern Star.
 Her mother, raised as a farm girl near Scipio, Indiana, read James Whitcomb Riley's poetry at bedtime, instilling rhythms in Margaret's head.